'Mendy can save relationships' - Fans buzzing after Chelsea goalkeeper's heroics against Real Madrid | Goal.com

 Football fans are buzzing on social media after Chelsea goalkeeper Edouard Mendy's saves against Real Madrid in the Uefa Champions League semi-final encounter.

-The Senegalese produced stunning displays to stop Zinedine Zidane's men from finding the back of the net on Wednesday.
+The Senegalese produced stunning displays to stop Zinedine Zidane's men from finding the back of the net on Wednesday as the Blues secured a 2-0 win at Stamford Bridge.

 Earlier in the encounter, Mendy stopped Luka Modric from opening the scoring before his eye-catching leap to parry Karim Benzema's header.

-Timo Werner's 28th goal gave Chelsea a 2-1 aggregate lead as they aim for the final spot but fans were pleased by Mendy's display.
+Timo Werner's 28th-minute goal put Chelsea ahead while Mason Mount doubled the lead as they progressed into the final with a 3-1 win but fans were pleased by Mendy's display.

 At this point it's only Mendy that can save me from fake relationships #CHERMA pic.twitter.com/bJRvb6wht9— Ovie🐼 (@_kingvik) May 5, 2021